 Getting help is such an important step in successfully addressing a mental health issue.
 By appropriately treating the mental illness the person can regain control of their life.
-If a person has been suffering from some form of mental illness weather it is depression, anxiety or any other mental health issue once that person develops skills to face the issue they no longer have to be over powered by the mental illness.
+If a person has been suffering from some form of mental illness whether it is depression, anxiety or any other mental health issue once that person develops skills to face the issue they no longer have to be overpowered by the mental illness.

 Facing life with a mental illness can be very difficult and isolating.
 There are many options to consider as forms of treatment for a mental health issue.
 A person may want to consider options such as therapy/counseling, medication, support groups and exercise to begin facing the challenge of mental illness.
 Support from family and friends along with other services can also help a person successfully reclaim their life.

 National Alliance on Mental Illness